Skip to Main Content

 What is an airline credit card?

 An airline credit card is a type of rewards card, often co-branded with a major issuer like American Express or Citi, that offers rewards and perks for people loyal to a specific airline.
-Typically, these cards earn airline miles for purchases made directly with the airline, but they can sometimes earn rewards in other categories as well.
+Typically, these cards earn bonus airline miles for purchases made directly with the airline and sometimes in other categories as well.

-You might even think of an airline credit card as a sort of VIP airport pass.
-The best airline rewards cards routinely include perks such as access to airport lounges, priority boarding, free checked bags and more.
+Airline credit cards earn travel rewards specific to an airline’s rewards program (such as Delta SkyMiles or Southwest Rapid Rewards points).
+The best airline rewards cards also routinely include perks such as access to airport lounges, priority boarding, free checked bags and more.

 Airline credit cards vs. travel credit cards